-It’s an easy way to promote your business and build brand awareness.
+It’s an easy way to promote your business, website, and build brand awareness.
 However, it’s true that it may not be right for every business.
 Location-based marketing may not be for you if:

 - Your location lacks foot traffic: Not all areas scale the same.
 If your business location or event has few passersby, then location-based services might not be for you.
 The tactic works best in high-traffic zones, such as shopping malls or trade shows.